shakiba-shb/lexicase-tradeoffs/README.md

 We used the Modular Agent Based Evolver (MABE) software framework for our experimental results.
 Specifically we used MABE version 2.0 which provides the ability to construct diverse computational evolution scenarios.
 For more information on how to use MABE 2.0 click <a href="https://mabe2.readthedocs.io/en/latest"> here.</a>

 ## Results:
-- Whether lexicase selection succeeds or fails in solving a multi-objective optimization problem depends on the ratio of genotype dimension and the population size.
+- Whether lexicase selection succeeds or fails in solving a multi-objective optimization problem with antagonistic contradictory objectives depends on the ratio of genotype dimension and the population size.
 If these values do not satisfy the inequality in Equation (5), leixcase selection fails to find any optima.
+Outside this region of parameter space, lexicase selection performs well on such problems.
-- Our $\epsilon$-lexicase selection results suggest that higher values of $\epsilon$ reduce lexicase selection's ability to find Pareto-optimal solutions, even when the population size is large relative to dimension.
+- Results of experiments with $\epsilon$-lexicase selection suggest that higher values of $\epsilon$ reduce lexicase selection's ability to find Pareto-optimal solutions, even when the population size is large relative to dimension.
 Moreover, this effect is much more dramatic when the genome is composed of floating point values than when it is composed of integers.
-- Increasing the value of $\epsilon$ further impedes $\epsilon$-lexicase selection's ability to find Pareto-optimal solutions.
+Increasing the value of $\epsilon$ further impedes $\epsilon$-lexicase selection's ability to find Pareto-optimal solutions.